-Salesforce CPQ is a popular CPQ solution.
 But why is Salesforce CPQ so new to test automation for an application with many large-scale implementations?
-Why are there lots of CPQ implementation challenges?
+And why are there so many challenges with implementing it?

-Read on to learn the primary CPQ implementation challenges in testing and some examples of how Provar has solved these challenges.
+This blog (originally posted in 2017 and updated as of December 2023) discusses the primary CPQ implementation challenges in testing and some examples of how Provar helps solve these challenges.

 Salesforce CPQ Testing Approaches

-At Provar, we encounter some CPQ implementation challenges and a variety of approaches.
-Some businesses are new to automation; others are familiar with traditional solutions and looking for something more maintainable.
+At Provar, we’ve encountered CPQ implementation challenges and have helped our users take a variety of approaches to help manage them.
+Some of these businesses are new to automation; others are familiar with traditional solutions and are looking for something more maintainable.

 What’s interesting about Salesforce CPQ testing is that fewer organizations already have automation.
-At Provar, we’ve met many Salesforce CPQ customers who come to us without an existing solution, preferring to test each release manually.
+At Provar, we’ve met many Salesforce CPQ customers who come to us without an existing solution and prefer manually testing each release.
 So what’s holding them back?

 We’ve discovered three main testing challenges in our work on Salesforce CPQ testing.